groupby/searchandiser-ui/README.md

       // an <input> element.
 The 'raw-query' component accepts
       // the same options as 'query'
       searchandiser.attach('raw-query', '.raw-query');

+      // Attach to a pre-existing submit button
+      // The 'raw-submit' component accepts the same options as
+      // 'query' but ignores the 'sayt' property.
+      // The options should be the same as 'query' or 'raw-query' to ensure
+      // consistent behaviour.
+      searchadiser.attach('raw-submit', '.raw-submit');

       searchandiser.attach('paging', '.paging', {
         // show page selection links